iflowfor8hours/arcadian-adventure/draft/2016-05-27-chromebook-nirvana.markdown

 Eventually, I was kicked out of High School for various reasons, including truancy, smoking, drinking, and all the usual reasons many many young men don't make it through their teenage years without a few significant detours.

-####
+#### A lul in the boring world of military intelligence

-I left New York and joined the army, and being stationed in El Paso, Texas.
-Not much of interest for this story happened here, although I did continue selling bootleg games, I had other interests, and a desktop PC that I played Masters of Orion on constantly.
-My focus was  squarely on the thighs, lips, and hips of a certain lady at the time.
+I left New York and joined the army, and was stationed in El Paso, Texas after basic and AIT in Georgia.
+Not much of interest for this story happened here, although I did continue selling bootleg games, I had other interests and a desktop PC that I played Masters of Orion on constantly.
+My focus was squarely on the love, thighs, lips, and hips of a certain lady I met in high school.
+I also started getting a salary and spending it on tattoos, so my desire for money was greatly reduced.

 {{ pic of nora and I making out }}